Salvage-Ex/Salvage-old2/doc/translation_process.md

 # Translations

-The Galilel project has been designed to support multiple localisations.
+The Salvage project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.
-For managing all application translations, Galilel makes use of the Transifex online translation management tool.
+For managing all application translations, Salvage makes use of the Transifex online translation management tool.

 ### Helping to translate (using Transifex)